data

 • Semi-additive measures: values cannot be combined along one or more of the dimensions (usually the time dimension); for example it doesn’t make sense to sum inventory over time as the same inventory item may be counted several times.

-• Non-additive measures: Cannot be combined along any dimension usually because of the chosen formula; for example when averages for lower level values cannot be combined with averages of higher level values.
+• Non-additive measures: Cannot be combined/summed along any dimension usually because of the chosen formula; for example when averages for lower level values cannot be combined with averages of higher level values.

 Cubes